 The main response of the authorities to the rising level of crime and disorder was to increase the severity of punishment.
 Laws were created by the governing classes and in their minds the theft of property was little different to murder, both punishable by execution.
 Hangings were almost always open for the public to watch in order to reinforce the message of what faced those found guilty of a felony.
 They were occasionally carried out at the place where the crime took place but by far the majority were at Tyburn, the modern Marble Arch.

-Anyone providing information leading to the arrest of a criminal could receive a reward, leading to the rise of professionals known as ‘thief-takers’, effectively private detectives.
+Anyone providing information leading to the arrest of a criminal could receive a reward, giving rise to the professional of ‘thief-takers’, effectively private detectives.
 The most notorious of the period was Jonathan Wild who was himself masterminding a crime-syndicate that stole goods and returned them to owners for cash.
 At the same time he received rewards by passing information to the authorities of any criminal who would not cooperate with him.
 Two other celebrated villains of the period were the highwayman Dick Turpin and the serial-escapee Jack Sheppard.

 The organisation of apprehending criminals began to improve in the mid-century, notably with the appointment of former playwright and barrister Henry Fielding as justice of the peace at Bow Street Magistrates Court.
 Fielding organised a small force of honest and diligent constables, the first steps towards a reliable police force for London.